Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 ## 2.2 - Views (Class Based View)

-The first to list and/or create (GET/POST)
+The first class is to list and/or create (GET/POST)

 ```python
 class Users(generics.ListCreateAPIView):